arshadrehmani/arshad-delivery-cost-and-time-calculator/README.md

 # Delivery Cost & Time Estimator

-Calculates discount amount, delivery costs and estimated delivery times for packages based on weight, distance, and vehicle availability.
+Calculates discount amount, delivery costs, and estimated delivery times for packages based on weight, distance, and vehicle availability.

 ---

 # Features
-- **Cost Estimator Service**: Calculates delivery cost based on base cost, package weight and delivery distance.
+- **Cost Estimator Service**: Calculates delivery cost based on base cost, package weight, and delivery distance.
-- **Time Estimator Service**: Calculates delivery time of each package by using vehicle speed and availability.
+- **Time Estimator Service**: Calculates the delivery time of each package by using vehicle speed and availability.
 Picks up heavier packages first.
-- **Discount Rules Service**: This is map of discount code along with the rule of discounts.
+- **Discount Rules Service**: This is a map of discount codes along with the rules of discounts.
 We can add/modify discount rules and coupon names here.
-- **Print Service**: Prints the results to console.
+- **Print Service**: Prints the results to the console.
-- **Models (POJOs)**: Represents Packages, Shipments and Vehicles etc.
+- **Models (POJOs)**: Represents Packages, Shipments, and Vehicles, etc.
 - **Sample Unit Tests**: Added some unit tests to check some functionalities.

 ---